adevait/hrm/readme.md

 ## License

-HRM is released under the GPL v3 (or later) license
+HRM is released under the GPL v3 (or later) license.

 ## Support

-Please direct any feedback to trajchevska@adevait.com
+Please direct any feedback to trajchevska@adevait.com.